p14n/events-unbundled/readme.md

 * [Introducing xtdb](projects/gql-kafka-xtdb/) - we scaled our processes, but not our data.
 Using xtdb allows us to provide incredible read scale, on top of the kafka we're already using.
 * [Introducing postgres](projects/gql-kafka-xtdb-postgres/) - While xtdb is great for providing reads downstream, it leaves us with an important gap; referential integrity.
 Postgres would allow us to perform multiple checks on our data (including UPDATE...
 WHERE...), meaning we don't accept an event into the system unless we're really sure it's valid.
 * [Introducing datomic](projects/gql-kafka-datomic/) - I'm a datomic fan, and while it has some downsides (single write with unclear max throughput, hard limit on db size) it has some wonderful characteristics that are worth exploring
+* [Going serverless](projects/aws-serverless/) - The driver for this was cost.
+It's useful to be able to stand up an application and leave it running, but even the simplest project so far (gql-async) would require a stateful service.
+Serverless also brings massive burst scale without architectural changes, so I was particularly interested to see if the model worked.

 Note there is also a 'fifth project' in the [unit test](functions/test/core_test.clj) of the functions.
 This is really important; the essential logic can be tested very simply and very quickly.

 ### The pattern
-The pattern has been codified as [protocols](shell/src/common/protocol.clj), but this will translate to any language.
+The pattern has been codified as [protocols](components/common/src/common/base/protocol.cljc) (with implementations as [types](components/common-clj/src/common/protocol.clj)), but this will translate to any language.
 I'm calling this the LOW pattern - lookup, operate, write.
 #### Handler
 ```
 (defprotocol IHandler